 How to come from lying to sitting

 This week I uploaded a lesson to my video library which teaches you how to come from lying down to sitting up and from sitting up to lying down repeatedly without getting tired.
-It teaches you which stages are involved in this transitional movement and how to reverse the movements at each stage.
+It teaches you which stages are involved in this transitional movement and how to reverse the movement at each stage.